heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 > * This paper proposes a novel framework of knowledge-aware object detection, which enables the integration of external knowledge graphs into any object detection algorithm.
 > * The framework employs semantic consistency to quantify and generalize knowledge, which improves object detection through a re-optimization process to achieve better consistency with background knowledge.
 > * [MIT ConceptNet](https://conceptnet.io) is used as a source of the KG. [[Reference](http://alumni.media.mit.edu/~hugo/publications/papers/BTTJ-ConceptNet.pdf)]
+3. GRADE: Automatic Graph-Enhanced Coherence Metric for Evaluating Open-Domain Dialogue Systems (EMNLP 2020) [[Paper](https://arxiv.org/pdf/2010.03994.pdf)] [[GitHub](https://github.com/li3cmz/GRADE)]
+> * This work is for automatic evaluation for open-domain dialogue systems.
+It uses graph knowledge to evaluate the dialogue coherence as the result produced by the system. (not directly related to KGs as metrics, but may give some hints)

 ## Knowledge-aware methods in XAI